 Market drivers towards decentralisation

 Corporate mishandling and misuse of our data coupled with greater data collection and surveillance by governments is clearly on the increase.
-We generally lack the ability to explicitly set permissions around who can access our data, and the ability to verify those permissions.
-This is creating trust problems between consumer and business.
+As we generally lack the ability to explicitly set permissions around who can access our data, and the ability to verify those permissions, trust problems between consumer and business have been deepening.
 Decreasing digital rights and privacy are symptoms of increasingly powerful centralised networks.
 These issues are driving users to seek decentralised alternatives to meet their needs.

 Decentralisation describes the design of a network that isn’t managed by a central group.
 Decision making is brought to the community rather than small groups of people with controlling power.
 These new systems are being built on blockchain, or distributed ledger technologies.
 Startups are building new decentralised applications (dapps) on these platforms that manage data and identity with greater transparency, security and accountability for users, than the often closed and opaque efforts of existing centralised services.